ADVERTISEMENT

 An Exact Replica of a Figment of My Imagination by Elizabeth McCracken

 McCracken, a novelist by trade, writes with a remarkable blend of candor, dark humor, and tenderness.
-While the subject is unimaginably sad, her voice is not mournful 100% of the time; she allows sparks of wit and joy to flicker amid the darkness.
+While the subject is unimaginably sad, her voice is not mournful 100% of the time; she finds sparks of wit and joy within the darkness.
 She describes moments like picking out tiny coffin decorations with a sort of wry, self-aware astonishment at the absurdities grief forces upon us.

 Siblings: Bonds and Bereavements